 The Graduated License Program

-This law, which came into being in 1999, mandates how learner permits are designated and provides general rules for licensed drivers under 18.
+This law, which came into being in 1999, mandates how learner permits are designated and provides general rules for licensed drivers under 18 years old.

 There are three types of permits issued in the state, each discussed in detail on our Driver Education page on this site.
 But in a nut, the program stipulates:

-- You can obtain a permit at age 15 years only if you enroll in a state-approved driver education program and complete the Affidavit of Completion of a Driver Education Classroom Course.
+- You can obtain a permit at 15 years old only if you enroll in a state-approved driver education program and complete the Affidavit of Completion of a Driver Education Classroom Course.

-- You can apply for a permit at age 15 years 1/2 only after completing a four-hour driver awareness course.
+- You can apply for a permit at 15 years and 6 months only after completing a four-hour driver awareness course.
 You must also complete an Affidavit of Completion of a Driver Education Classroom Course.

-- If you elect to forgo classes, you must wait until turning 16 to apply for a permit.
+- If you elect to forgo classes, you must wait until turning 16 years old to apply for a permit.

-- If under 18, you must have a parent or legal guardian sign an Affidavit of Liability and Guardianship.
+- If under 18 years old, you must have a parent or legal guardian sign an Affidavit of Liability and Guardianship.

 Before applying for a license, you must: